Jihad and Genocide

 Jihad and Genocide is a 2011 book by Richard L. Rubenstein.

 Synopsis

-According to Michael Berenbaum writing in The Jewish Daily Forward, the book explores the question "do Islamic leaders mean what they say when they call for genocide of the Jews?"
+According to Michael Berenbaum writing in The Jewish Daily Forward, the book explores the question "do Islamic leaders mean what they say" when they call for the genocide of the Jews?

 According to Berenbaum, Rubenstein "offers compelling evidence that significant and prominent Muslim thinkers mean what they say and say what they mean when they speak of world peace only following Islamic world conquest."

 Rubenstein concluded: "Muslim ire has been aroused.
 At least among Islamists.
 It will not be calmed until the shame and the disgrace of Muslim defeats from the Battle of Lepanto (1571) to the 1947–1949 Palestine war (1948) and the Six-Day War (1967) have been erased.
 If we take the Islamists at their word, nothing less than genocide would suffice."